onionshare/onionshare/BUILD.md

 First, download and install the 32-bit (x86) version of Python 3.4.x from https://www.python.org/downloads/windows/.
 You need 3.4 instead of 3.5 because PyQt5 was built with 3.4.
 Add `C:\Python34` and `C:\Python34\Scripts` to the path.

-Open a command prompt and install some dependencies with pip: `pip install flask stem py2exe`
+Open a command prompt and install some dependencies with pip: `pip3 install pyinstaller pypiwin32 flask stem`

 Download and install Qt5 from https://www.qt.io/download-open-source/.
 I downloaded `qt-unified-windows-x86-2.0.2-2-online.exe`.
 There's no need to login to a Qt account during installation.
 Make sure you install the latest Qt 5.x.

 Download and install the latest PyQt5 for 32-bit Windows from https://www.riverbankcomputing.com/software/pyqt/download5.
 I downloaded `PyQt5-5.5.1-gpl-Py3.4-Qt5.5.1-x32.exe`.

-Download and install the latest 32-bit pywin32 binary for Python 3.4 from http://sourceforge.net/projects/pywin32/.
-I downloaded `pywin32-220.win32-py3.4.exe`.

 Download and install the [Microsoft Visual C++ 2008 Redistributable Package (x86)](http://www.microsoft.com/en-us/download/details.aspx?id=29).